department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/eligibility.md

 ### Can I get a COE in any other situations?

-You may be able to get a COE if you:
+You may be able to get a COE if **one of the following is true for you**:

-- Are a U.S. citizen who served in the Armed Forces of a government allied with the United States in World War II, **or**
+- You are a U.S. citizen who served in the Armed Forces of a government allied with the United States in World War II, **or**
-- Served as a member in certain organizations, such as a:
+- You served as a member in certain organizations, such as a:
   - Public Health Service officer
   - Cadet at the United States Military, Air Force, or Coast Guard Academy
   - Midshipman at the United States Naval Academy